 Other applications that can use in-building structured cabling with both new and legacy media

-Shielded twisted pair contains an extra foil wrapping or copper braid jacket to help shield the cable signals from interference.
+STP contains an extra foil wrapping or copper braid jacket to help shield the cable signals from interference.
 The additional shielding in the STP cable stops electromagnetic interference from leaking out of or into the cable.
 STP cable is used to eliminate inductive and capacitive coupling.
 Twisting cancels out inductive coupling, while the shield eliminates capacitive coupling.
-Compared to UTPs, STP cables cost more but support higher transmission rates across longer distances, particularly fast-data-rate Ethernet.

-As is known, copper cable suffers from higher signal losses than fiber optic cable.
-Alien crosstalk is an important performance parameter for copper cables.
-So what is the Alien crosstalk?
-Alien Crosstalk (ANEXT) is the crosstalk that occurs between adjacent cables and connecting hardware, which is far severer in the high-speed application than in lower-bandwidth infrastructure.
-In 10GBASE-T applications, the alien crosstalk limits the data transmission performance over copper cable greatly.
+Alien Crosstalk (ANEXT) is the crosstalk that occurs between adjacent cables and connecting hardware.
+It is an important performance parameter for copper cables.
+In 10GBASE-T applications, alien crosstalk limits the data transmission performance over copper cable greatly.

 In UTP copper cabling, the alien crosstalk will increase when adjacent cables are close proximity, which is indeed a nightmare to many users.
 Compared with the UTP cabling system, the STP cabling system is able to deliver excellent alien near-end crosstalk performance.
 For properly installed and bonded STP cabling, foil screens within the cable prevent signals from the coupling.
 Thus, it reduces alien crosstalk below required performance levels.

 STP cable includes a shield around each individual pair.
 So STP cables are not easy for termination, resulting in more difficult cable management.
-Because the foil and drain wire in an STP cable must be pulled back and twisted around the cable end prior to termination.
-And the unused foils should be trimmed.
+Because the foil and drain wire in an STP cable must be pulled back and twisted around the cable end prior to termination, and the unused foils should be trimmed.
 But for UTP cable, it's designed as unshielded, saving time for termination.
-Thus, the termination takes longer for STP cabling than UTP.
+Thus, the termination takes longer for STP cabling than UTP; however, this situation only applies to bulk cables as patch cables are equipped with connectors and do not need this process.

-10GBASE-T has expanded the opportunity for 10G Ethernet networking by supporting simpler & cheaper twisted-pair copper cabling.
+10GBASE-T has expanded the opportunity for 10G Ethernet networking by supporting simpler & cheaper twisted pair copper cabling.
 Broad deployment on the 10GBASE-T network will simplify data center infrastructure, making it easier to manage server connectivity and deliver more bandwidth.
-Since 10GBASE-T has become the predominant choice for many users, it's crucial to decide whether STP vs UTP for your Cat6 or Cat6a cabling.
-Take performance, termination, installation, and costs into consideration, you'll find it's not difficult to make a wise choice.
-Most importantly, whether you use STP or UTP cables, just make sure to install high-quality cabling, which will help to reduce long-term replacement and labor costs.
+Since 10GBASE-T has become the predominant choice for many users, it's crucial to decide whether to choose UTP or STP for home network cabling.
+Hope the above contents can be a good reference for you to make a better choice on twisted pair cables.